turmon/Exosims-Sandbox/README.md

 1. The EXOSIMS directory should point to Exosims source code (see below).

-  (optional) Use "make ipp-create" to create an iPython-parallel profile, and use "make ipp-start" to start an iPython-parallel cluster.
+Optionally, use "make ipp-create" to create an iPython-parallel profile, and use "make ipp-start" to start an iPython-parallel cluster.
+Our own usage does not typically use this facility, however.

 2. Put your Exosims input script, a json file, under Scripts.

-3. Use "add-sims.sh" to add simulations to the ensemble run (see below).
+3. Use "add-sims.sh" to add simulations to the ensemble run (see under "file contents" below).

-4. Use "make S=<script> html", where <script> is the script name in (2), to reduce data, make plots, and update the web page.
+4. Use "make S=<script> html", where <script> is the script name above, to reduce data, make plots, and update the web page.

 5. Reduced data and plots are placed in the sims/<script> directory.
 The plots can be viewed directly.